fivetran/dbt_amazon_ads_source/models/docs.md

 Total number of ad impressions.
 {% enddocs %}

+{% docs is_most_recent_record %}
+Boolean indicating whether record was the most recent instance.
+{% enddocs %}

+{% docs keyword_bid %}
+Bid associated with a keyword or targeting expression.
+{% enddocs %}

 {% docs keyword_id %}
 The ID of the keyword.
 {% enddocs %}